International airports in Israel. Israel airports for international flights

 Personal car

-By private transport, you can take Highway 22, via Shemen Beach, following the signs for Krayot.
-At the IAF College of Technology, turn left into the airport.
+By personal transport, you can get there along Highway No. 22, through Shemen Beach, following the signs for Krayot.
+At IAF College of Technology you need to turn left towards the airport.

 Travel time: about 10 minutes.